ltftf/srt-parser-2/README.md

-## srt-parser-2
+# srt-parser-2

 An SRT parser for Javascript.

 It reads an `.srt` file into an array.

+This is a fork of [`srt-parser-2`](https://github.com/1c7/srt-parser-2).

+## What's changed

+- Removed the unnecessary class instantiation
+- Text is parsed as an array of strings (by line) instead of a single string with `\n` characters

 ## Install

 `npm`

 ```
-npm install srt-parser-2
+npm install @ltftf/srt-parser-2
 ```

 or `yarn`

 ```
-yarn add srt-parser-2
+yarn add @ltftf/srt-parser-2
 ```

 ## Example

-This is a srt format file:
+This is an SRT format file:

 ```
 1
 00:00:11,544 --> 00:00:12,682
 Hello
+World
 ```

 it would become:

 ```
 [{
-    id: '1',
+    id: "1",
-    startTime: '00:00:11,544',
+    startTime: "00:00:11,544",
     startSeconds: 11.544,
-    endTime: '00:00:12,682',
+    endTime: "00:00:12,682",
     endSeconds: 12.682,
-    text: 'Hello'
+    text: [ "Hello", "World" ]
 }]
 ```

-### Enviroment support
+### Environment support

 Since it only process text,
-it should work in both `Browser` and `Node.js` enviroment
+it should work in both `Browser` and `Node.js` environment

 ## Usage